prisms-center/phaseField/pages/announcements.md

 ***
 # Announcements

+- 12/2/2019: The PRISMS Center at the University of Michigan is looking to hire a new research faculty member to lead the development of PRISMS-PF and participate in phase field research related to the center’s goals.
+If you are interested in applying, [please visit this page](https://careers.umich.edu/job_detail/180053/research_investigatorasst_research_scientist).

 - 6/11/2019: The registration for the 2019 PRISMS Center Workshop is now open.
 The workshop is August 5-9 in Ann Arbor, MI.
 The first three days are dedicated to hands-on training with the PRISMS codes (including a day for PRISMS-PF).
 The final two days are a series of technical presentations by members of the PRISMS Center and distinguished outside guests.
 You can register [here](http://www.prisms-center.org/#/workshop).

 - 6/10/2019: A [new GUI-based nanoHUB tool](https://nanohub.org/tools/prismspfmisfit) has been released that is powered by PRISMS-PF.
 It calculates the equilibrium shape of a precipitate due to anisotropic interfacial energy and misfit strain.